18 Aug Intranets Reimagined: “Information Finding” The Great Menus vs. Search Debate Answered

 The Case for Menus

-The best arguments in favor of menus generally center around the importance of information architecture and proclaim card sorting as the only real way of knowing what your users actually expect to find where.
+The best arguments in favor of menus generally center around the importance of information architecture (if you are unsure about what this is then you can find the ia definition here) and proclaim card sorting as the only real way of knowing what your users actually expect to find where.
 Information architecture, according to Wikipedia, is “the the art and science of organizing and labeling websites, intranets, online communities and software to support usability and findability.”
 Menus are both a primary set of labels and also the vehicle that takes a user to and from sets of organized information on your site.
 Card sorting is “a simple technique in user experience design where a group of subject experts or ‘users.’ however inexperienced with design, are guided to generate a category tree or folksonomy.”
 In other words, it is a process that facilitates asking a subset of users to explain in plain language where they expect to find information on their intranet.
 This makes sense–organize your intranet in a way that makes sense to your users and they will be able to optimally find the information on it.

 In this download, you will find the following information: